 The experience had a profound effect on the Chinese participants and has provided them with an understanding that they are global citizens with an opportunity to share their culture with the rest of the world while appreciating the cultures of others.

-We are looking forward to the return of our international students and meeting the students from even more countries when they attend the Montessori Model United Nations 2012, demonstrating our commitment to Peace Education and Global Citizenship.
+We are looking forward to the return of our international students and meeting the students from even more countries when they attend next year’s Montessori Model United Nations Conference, demonstrating our commitment to Peace Education and Global Citizenship.